aclich/PYNQ-Z2_Mask_Detection_Sreaming_system/README.md

     ```
 After finish, you'll see an excecutable file ***yolo*** under same directory, you can run the project according to following different mode.
 **Please notice that except MJPEG streaming mode, the program will render an GUI window for showing the detection result.
 Please make sure enabled the X11 forwarding in SSH connection.**
-    Test picture mode:
-    ```
-    yolo <path to image file> -i
+1. Test picture mode:```yolo <path to image file> -i```
-    ```
-    This mode the program will read the image which user specified and perform detection on it.
+   - This mode the program will read the image which user specified and perform detection on it.
 Then showing the detection result and save it as result.jpg under the same directory.
+2. Test Video mode:```yolo <path to video file> -v```
+   - This mode the program will read the video file which user specified and perform detection.
+Then showing the detection result.
+3. Camera mode:```yolo camera -c```
+   - In This mode, the program will read the image from USB camera and perform detection.
+Then perform detection and showing the result.
+4. Camera Streaming mode:```yolo camera -cs```
+   - In this mode, the program will read the image from USB camera and perform detection.
+Then streaming the result through HTTP streaming server.
+The default port is ```7777``` and user can get the streaming content by browsing ```http://<IP address of FPGA>:7777```.
 <!--slide:https://drive.google.com/file/d/13tejWLNMesSYHnvtSpyGJQ7GeOpSTJsX/view?usp=sharing-->
 <!--A thing of beauty I know will never fade away.-->